 DC:0-3R is Being Revised

-With the help of the DC:0-3R Revision Task Force, ZERO TO THREE is once again tackling an update and revision of the DC:0-3R.
-Over the next three years, a Revision Task Force will consider changes to DC:0-3R.
-The Revision Task Force will make content-related decisions with input from the clinical and research literature, users worldwide, and feedback from recognized experts in particular areas.
-Revision Task Force members are: Charley Zeanah (Chair), Alice Carter, Helen Egger, Miri Keren, Mary Margaret Gleason, Alicia Lieberman.
+With the help of the DC:0-3R Revision Task Force, ZERO TO THREE is once again tackling an update and revision of the DC:0-3R—a 3-year process that began in March 2013.
+The DC:0-3R Revision Task Force will consider changes to DC:0-3R, making content-related decisions with input from the clinical and research literature, users worldwide, and feedback from recognized experts in particular areas.
+The revision will capture new findings relevant to diagnosis in young children and will address issues that have remained unresolved since the book was published in 2005.
+Revision Task Force members are: Charley Zeanah (Chair), Alice Carter, Julie Cohen, Helen Egger, Miri Keren, Mary Margaret Gleason, Alicia Lieberman, Kathleen Mulrooney, and Cindy Oser.

 If you would like more information on DC:0-3R, please click here.